NBA Draft Prospect: N’Faly Dante C- Oregon, was one of the many athletes that the Ducks used.

-Oregon Ducks sophomore center N’Faly Dante has seen his production increase during his second season in Eugene, after being cleared to play by the NCAA late in his freshman season following a knee injury.
-Dante’s minutes, points, steals, blocks and rebounds per game have all increased in Year 2.
-A season ago, the big man saw most of his offensive production come on lobs from Boston Celtics 2020 first round pick (26th overall) and Naismith Trophy award finalist Payton Pritchard.
-This year, Dante has been able to use his length and drop-step to average nine points per game on 65.6-percent shooting from the field.
+Dante, a sophomore center for the Oregon Ducks, increased his production during his second season in Eugene.
+The NCAA cleared him late in the 2020 season after a knee injury.
+Dante’s minutes, points, steals, blocks and rebounds per game all increased in Year 2.
+A season ago (2019-20), the big man saw most of his offensive production come on lobs from Boston Celtics 2020 first round pick (26th overall) and Naismith Trophy award finalist Payton Pritchard.
+This year, Dante used his length and drop-step to average nine points per game on 65.6-percent shooting from the field.

-Dante has been a force defensively, averaging 1.5 steals and 1.2 blocks per game.
-Most players at the Oregon center’s size (6’11, 230) aren’t nimble enough to get down in a defensive stance, but Dante he sits in the chair and moves laterally on the perimeter in pick and roll situations.
+Dante is a force defensively, averaging 1.5 steals and 1.2 blocks per game.
+Most players at the Oregon center’s size (6’11, 230) aren’t nimble enough to get down in a defensive stance.
+But Dante sits in the chair and moves laterally on the perimeter in pick and roll situations.

-As is usually the case with modern big men, can Dante do the little things to make it at the next level?
-Those include, but are not limited to, conditioning, defending without fouling and boxing out consistently.
-Those are the question marks scouts will have when breaking down his game.
+One question with modern bigs is can they do the little things to make it at the next level?
+Those include, but are not limited to: conditioning, defending without fouling and boxing out consistently.
+For example, look at how the Wizards use Daniel Gafford.
+These are some of the question marks NBA scouts will have when breaking down his game.
 His free throw inefficiency has also ranked as an area of concern.
-The Bamako, Mali native has enough upside, however, to hear his name called in the first round of the 2021 NBA Draft.
+As well as his injury history.

 Forgoing offers from major collegiate programs like Memphis, Arizona and Oregon, Jalen Green decided to join the NBA G League Ignite.
 The G League Ignite is part of the NBA G League and is in their inaugural season.
 Select NBA Draft prospects can join the team rather than attend college and play anywhere from 10-12 exhibition games alongside NBA veterans.